bentoml/BentoChatTTS/README.md

 (You may need to install `libsox-dev` with your package manager first)

-## Get your own server
+## Get hosted server for large scale production

-Get your token at: https://cloud.bentoml.com/
+Get your credit at: https://cloud.bentoml.com/